cjschmank/AcademicWebsite/content/project/Poster - Aging and Psychometric Models of Cognitive Ability/index.md

 ---
-title: Cognitive Aging and Psychometric Modeling
+title: Age Differences Among Psychometric Models of Intelligence
-summary: This poster was scheduled to be presented at the Cognitive Aging Conference (April, 2020), which was postponed due to the COVID-19 global pandemic.
+summary: Poster was accepted for presentation at the Cognitive Aging Conference (April, 2020) that was postponed and eventually canceled due to the COVID-19 global pandemic.
 tags:
 - Latent Variable Modeling
 - Psychometric Network Analysis